-The tower that juts straight up toward the clouds is the first thing you notice when you approach the Hyatt Regency Pier Sixty-Six in Fort Lauderdale.
+The tower that juts straight up toward the clouds is the first thing you notice when you approach what was long known as the Hyatt Regency Pier Sixty-Six in Fort Lauderdale–now just Pier 66 Hotel.
 Hundreds of guest rooms tall and set on 22 tropical acres, the hotel is part of area’s waterfront view.

 But once you actually turn into the driveway, your focus is quickly diverted.
 The bright yellow sign is easily readable day or night – “Iguana Crossing.”
 The Florida critters have a knack for lying in the sun where cars like to drive.
 As a result, cars stop, cameras come out and the crossing area could be one of the most photographed areas of the hotel.

 The smile on your face will stick with you as you make your way inside to check in.
-All 384 guest rooms and suites have a balcony or patio with water or garden views.
-When you finally take your eyes off the sights, you’ll appreciate the mini-refrigerator, coffee maker and flat-screen television waiting inside your room.
+All 384 guest rooms and suites at Pier 66 have a balcony or patio with water or garden views.
+When you finally take your eyes off the sights, you’ll appreciate the mini-refrigerator, coffee maker, and flat-screen television waiting inside your room.

 Surrounded by water on three sides the hotel’s backyard does double-duty as a 127-slip, full-service marina.
-Along with the expected in-room dining, the Hyatt Regency Pier Sixty-Six also provides special catering to yachts.
+Along with the expected in-room dining, the Pier Sixty-Six Hotel also provides special catering to yachts.
 Visiting without a yacht?
-No problem, you can jump on a water taxi and boat your way to the beach, local restaurants and Fort Lauderdale attractions like Los Olas Boulevard.
+No problem, you can jump on a water taxi and boat your way to the beach, local restaurants, and Fort Lauderdale attractions like Los Olas Boulevard.